Youss2f/Jee-Bank-Micro-service/jee 2adc6afdeaf080aca791f9057b49f33b.md

 Send these messages to your Telegram bot:

-- "What is Mohamed Youssfi's salary?"
+- "What is Mohamed atertour's salary?"
 - "List all employees"
 - "Who works in the IT department?"
 - "What's the average salary?"